The Disability Tax Credit application process for Arthritis

 February 16, 2014 by dccinc

 The Disability Tax Credit is a credit available to citizens of Canada who suffer from severe physical or mental disabilities that show no sign of improvement within the next 12 months.
-The DTC (Disability Tax Credit) is non-refundable, and can be filed for at any time.
+The DTC (Disability Tax Credit) is non-refundable and can be filed for at any time.

 One of the many disabilities eligible for the Disability Tax Credit is the crippling most commonly walking impairment of arthritis.
-Arthritis affects many more individuals in Canada than you might imagine, and is one of the leading disabilities that qualify for the DTC all over the country.
+Arthritis affects many more individuals in Canada than you might imagine and is one of the leading disabilities that qualify for the DTC all over the country.
 It is reported that over 4.5 million people in Canada suffer from arthritis, and many of them do not take advantage of the Disability Tax Act because they are not informed.
 Find out about your eligibility if you suffer from Arthritis.

 To the surprise of most people, arthritis affects people of all ages, including children all over the country.

 • Children suffering from arthritis – In Canada 1 in every 1,000 children in the nation suffer from arthritis.
-Every year reported cases of juvenile arthritis increase in the country, and that is why the Disability Tax Act also covers children and their parent and/or caregivers.
+Every year reported cases of juvenile arthritis increase in the country, and that is why the Disability Tax Act also covers children and their parents and/or caregivers.

 • The Child Disability Tax Credit – is a requirement to qualify children and their parents and/or caregivers for the RDSP (Registered Disability Savings Plan).
 The RDSP helps families suffering from arthritis get the financial help that they need for medical care and the expenses of everyday care.

-The RDSP helps those that suffer from arthritis and other disabilities save for financial security in the future, not unlike a retirement plan.
-This savings plan is designed to take the stress and worry out of financial security for those that suffer from arthritis all over the country, and can assist in saving for the future through tax sheltering and matched grants from the Provincial or Federal government.
+The RDSP helps those who suffer from arthritis and other disabilities save for financial security in the future, not unlike a retirement plan.
+This savings plan is designed to take the stress and worry out of financial security for those who suffer from arthritis all over the country, and can assist in saving for the future through tax sheltering and matched grants from the Provincial or Federal government.

 Disability Tax Credit Application